Continuing with the steps defined on the parent topic...

 User Filters- a list of custom filters the logged user has access to in Jira.

-Filter issues with key/summaryfield, this new criteria will be appended to whatever was defined in the custom filter.
+with key or summary/descriptionfield, this new criteria will be appended to whatever was defined in the custom filter.